smallmummy/vcblog/_posts/2023-02-17-Tradmark-Good-Services-Classification-CNN.md

 df_dedup[["cls"]].describe()
 ```

-there are 940,472 good-service text could be used in model training, and we could see there is no US class number in (such as class 52 and etc)
+there are 940,472 good-service texts that could be used in model training, and we could see there is no US class number (such as class 52 and etc)

 |||
 ----|----